sjain882/OMSI-Presentation-Tools/README.md

 ‎
 ## Building:

 There is no specific build process.
-Simply install Visual Studio 2019 with C++ Desktop and [CLR Workloads](https://www.youtube.com/watch?v=HcxlYkU8aY0) support, clone this repo, open the solution (`*.sln`) file, set the Configuration to Release x86 and run Build > Build solution.
+Simply install Visual Studio Community (I used 2019) with C++ Desktop and [CLR Workloads](https://www.youtube.com/watch?v=HcxlYkU8aY0) support, clone this repo, open the solution (`*.sln`) file, set the Configuration to Release x86 and run Build > Build solution.

 You might need to remove my post-build event from Solution Properties > Build Events > Post-Build event (Visual Studio 2019).